KostasKatsenis/CourseProject/README.md

    Before you run the script,you should know that the script loads the appropriate libraries.
 So, the packages plyr and dplyr should be installed on your system.
 Also, the script creates a lot of new objects especially data frames.
-In the process, the script erases these objects expect the two final data sets.
+In the process, the script erases these objects except the final data set.
 In order not to lose any object of yours, this is the list with the names of the objects the script erases:
    X_test , X_train , Y_test , Y_train , trainData , testData , fcData , Features , fBodyAcc_XYZ , fBodyAccJerk_XYZ ,
    fBodyAccJerkMag , fBodyAccMag , fBodyGyro_XYZ , fBodyGyroJerkMag , fBodyGyroMag , tBodyAcc_XYZ , tBodyAccJerk_XYZ ,